roverwing/RoverWingLibrary/docs/pid.rst

 .. function:: void startForward(float power, int32_t distance)

-   Non-blocking version of func:`goForward`.
+   Non-blocking version of :func:`goForward`.
 This function starts the robot motion and immediately returns; the robot continues driving straight until it reaches the specified distance or receives another drive command.
 You can use function :func:`driveInProgress` described below to test whether